vaishnavikhatri3/KanoonMitra/README.md

 ## 👩‍💻 Project By

 Vaishnavi Khatri
-B.Tech / M.Tech (IT)
+Integrated M.Tech (IT)
-Indian Institute of Professional Studies (IIPS), DAVV
+International Institute of Professional Studies (IIPS), DAVV